We trekked for miles and visited all of the best beaches on Gozo to find the best beach for you. Check out our guide to

 Bus – This very much depends on where you are staying in the city.
 So, download the official Maltese public transport app – Tallinja – and type in ‘Ramla Bay’ as your destination station.
 Follow the instructions on the screen.

 PRO TIP – All busses in Malta are €2 so always look for a no-stop bus.
 The app may give you suggestions where you change but this will just cost twice as much.

 #2 San Blas

 I wish I could put San Blas at the top of the list as it’s quintessentially perfect in my eyes.
 A difficult to get to, small, and personal beach with golden sand and azure water.
 Couple all of that with a restaurant and bar with sunbed facilities and you’ve hit the jackpot, right?

-Well, if you come to Malta in September and escapism and tranquility are your aims then this is definitely the number 1 beach in Gozo.
+Well, if you come to Malta in September and escapism and tranquillity are your aims then this is definitely the number 1 beach in Gozo.
 On a busy day in September, you’re looking at maybe 10-15 people on the beach with you and they will all just want to chill and relax too.